Last Updated on September 20, 2023 by thecapetownblog

 Dassies are furry little animals that look like giant guinea pigs, but they’re actually the closest living relative of the elephant!

 During the winter, you can also spot humpback whales breaching in the distance.
-Whales come to the Cape Peninsula from May to November to give birth to their young, so if you’re visiting the penguins at Boulders Beach during the winter or spring then you have a pretty good chance of spotting some!
+Whales come to the Cape Peninsula from May to November to give birth to their young.
+We saw one while chilling at one of the cafes and it was super exciting.

 How long should I spend at Boulders Beach?

 It’s up to you!
 I’d say that you need at least half an hour to see the penguins, walk around the boardwalks, and snap lots of photos.
+Then, you can hang around the area and relax for a bit afterwards if you like.

 For more to do in Cape Town, check out…